NCIP/gdc-docs/docs/API/Users_Guide/Search_and_Retrieval.md

 ### Cases Endpoint

-The GDC Cases Endpoint `https://gdc-api.nci.nih.gov/cases` enables search and retrieval of information related to a specific case, or sample donor.
+The GDC Cases Endpoint `https://gdc-api.nci.nih.gov/cases` enables search and retrieval of information related to a specific case.

 #### Example